wanwanbooboo/stray-dog/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+IF YOU WANT TO SEE MY REPOSITORY, [CLICK HERE.](https://github.com/wanwanbooboo/stray-dog)

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for